Consumer medicine information

 Mechanism of action.

 The mechanism by which DMF exerts therapeutic effects in multiple sclerosis is not fully understood.
-Nonclinical studies indicate that pharmacodynamic responses to DMF appear to be mediated, at least in part, through activation of the nuclear factor (erythroid-derived 2)-like 2 (Nrf2) transcriptional pathway, which is a critical cellular defence system for responding to a variety of potentially toxic stimuli through up-regulation of antioxidant response genes.
+Nonclinical studies indicate that pharmacodynamic responses to DMF appear to be mediated, at least in part, through activation of the nuclear factor (erythroid-derived 2)-like 2 (Nrf2) transcriptional pathway, which is a critical cellular defense system for responding to a variety of potentially toxic stimuli through up-regulation of antioxidant response genes.

 Biological response markers of Nrf2 activation (e.g. NAD(P)H dehydrogenase, quinone 1 [NQO1]) are detected at elevated levels in blood from patients with multiple sclerosis following 12 or 48 weeks of oral dosing with DMF.
 These clinical data appear to be consistent with nonclinical studies demonstrating DMF-dependent up-regulation of Nrf2 antioxidant response genes in multiple tissue types, although the magnitude of up-regulation observed in tissues of the central nervous system was small.
 The relationships between blood NQO1 levels and the mechanism(s) by which DMF exerts its effects in multiple sclerosis are unknown.